gtrxAC/gxarch/README.md

 3. Run `TARGET=Windows_NT ./build.sh` to compile the project.

 ## Assembler
-1. If you're on Windows, follow the first 3 steps of the [Windows](#windows) guide.
-2. Run `./build_asm.sh`.
+1. Run `./build_asm.sh`.
-3. Run `./gxasm program.gxs` to assemble a program.
+2. Run `./gxasm program.gxs` to assemble a program.
 On Windows, use `gxasm.exe program.gxs`.
 * Replace `program.gxs` with the assembly file's name.
 Try it on the examples: `examples/hello.gxs`.
-4. The output file is generated in the same directory as the gxs file.
+3. The output file is generated in the same directory as the gxs file.
-5. You can specify `-r` at the end of the command to also automatically run the file. `./gxasm examples/hello.gxs -r` or `gxasm.exe examples/hello.gxs -r`
+4. You can specify `-r` at the end of the command to also automatically run the file. `./gxasm examples/hello.gxs -r` or `gxasm.exe examples/hello.gxs -r`

-## Web
-1. If you're on Windows, follow the first 3 steps of the [Windows](#windows) guide.
-2. Run `TARGET=Web ./setup.sh` to install raylib.
-3. Run `TARGET=Web ./build.sh` to compile the project.

 # Making your own programs
 Documentation is still work in progress, but if you want to make your own programs, check [the wiki](https://github.com/gtrxAC/gxarch/wiki) for some resources.